 Economic efficiency of the electricity dispatch is not inherently a transmission system operator's responsibility.
 It is the role of the electricity wholesale market to achieve economic efficiency, but the transmission system must create many of the conditions under which economic transactions can occur.
-The wholesale market's role is to facilitate transactions among generators and consumers of electricity and the transmission system is their connection to one another.
-Economic efficiency is most likely to be achieved in a market characterized by open access, consistent rules and easily accessible information on prices and the bids of other suppliers and consumers.
-This is, in a sense, an umbrella principle that requires satisfaction of the other principles in order to be realized.
+The wholesale market's role is to facilitate transactions among generators and consumers of electricity.
+However, the transmission system is their connection to one another.
+Economic efficiency is most likely to be achieved in a liquid wholesale electricity market characterized by open access, consistent rules and easily accessible information on prices and the bids of other suppliers and consumers.
+A number of characteristics discussed below are important in order for the economical operation of a mixed electricity system.